 Carboniferous trilobites from Tournai (Belgium)

-Carboniferous limestone, witch contains the remains of the small and closing Rhenohercynian Ocean.
+Carboniferous limestone, witch contains remains of the small tropical Rhenohercynian Ocean.

 By the the Carboniferous (359 million years ago) the only surviving trilobite Order was Proetida.

 The number of taxa again fall dramatically after the Mid-Carboniferous, and at the end of the Permian (251 million years ago) they where extinct.